invider/ghoster.mix/man/concept.md

 * learn new tricks
 * forget tricks
 * capture state - make a snapshot for rollbacks
-* rewind- just jump back to the last positions and preserve map (we can save and run again)
+* rewind - just jump back to the last positions and preserve map (we can save and run again)
 * restore/rollback - restore tokens, ghost placement and state (vocabulary and state)
 * forget the last save - now we can return to the previous one (or maybe the first one ever - on the world start)
 * start recording a macro